ardatan/graphql-tools/README.md

 ```

 This example has the entire type definition in one string and all resolvers in one file, but you can combine types and resolvers from multiple files and objects, as documented in the [modularizing the schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html#modularizing) section of the docs.

-### Schema stitching example

-See the documentation for an example of schema stitching.
-XXX

 ## Contributions